Bylaws for ARITH [PDF]

 - archives of the community, including: a list of past ARITH symposia, their committees and programs; links to archives for papers; photos and videos of past symposia; etc.

-The organizers of each ARITH edition must set up a symposium specific web-site identified by the URL http://arithN.arithsymposium.org/ (where N is the edition).
+The organizers of each ARITH edition must set up a symposium specific web-site identified by the URL http://arithYYYY.arithsymposium.org/ (where YYYY is the year).

-The ARITH-N Web Chair is appointed by the General Chair.
+The ARITH YYYY Web Chair is appointed by the General Chair.
 After the symposium, the Web Chair must pass to the WEB the relevant data (Program, Committees, etc.) to be incorporated in the http://www.arithsymposium.org/ web-site.

 Bylaw 5 (Transition and Amendments)